TheJacksonLaboratory/FunDataR/3_multivariate/lesson5.md

   on coefficients and terms, retrieve the deviance (equivalent of the sum-of-squares for regular linear regression), retrieve the AIC, and make predictions for a test-set.
-For count data, we can use the model mean-squared error (MSE) as a reasonable metric for predictive performance as well as model selection.
+For count data, we can use the model mean-squared error (MSE) as a reasonable metric for predictive performance as well as for model selection.

 ```
 library('caret')